Identify Bobcat vs Coyote Prints in Snow

 Bobcat track in snow, Belle Ayr Mountain, Catskills

-Coyote Tracks vs Domestic Dog Tracks
+Coyote Tracks in Snow vs Domestic Dog Tracks

 The easiest way to spot a domesticated dog track is notice how crazy it is.
 (Domesticated dog tracks are also normally accompanied by a human track.)